You think you’re being smart, keeping things “simple,” and then somehow

 3.)
 DIY, But Make It Expensive

-Everyone thinks DIY saves money.
-And sometimes it does!
+Everyone thinks DIY always saves money.

 But other times, it’s just a cute way of saying,